dotslashgabut/immersive-audio-player-lyric-video-maker/README.md

   - **Slideshow**: Small, line-by-line lyrics (Web) / Single line (Export).
   - **Just Video**: Hides lyrics on export, showing only the background video.

+### 🔤 Custom Fonts
+- **Upload Support**: Supports standard `.ttf` and `.otf` font files.
+- **Font Testing**: Easily switch between custom fonts to find the perfect typography for your lyrics.
+Great for testing how different fonts render in the video.

 ### 🎬 Visual Timeline Editor
-- **Create Stories**: Drag and drop images or videos to create a background slideshow synchronized to specific timestamps.
+- **Create Stories**: Drag and drop images, videos, or audio clips to create a multimedia experience synchronized to specific timestamps.
 - **Timeline Interface**: Intuitive interface to move, resize, and snap slides to lyrics or audio duration.
 - **Advanced Selection**:
   - **Single Click**: Select a slide.